-As the McCarter Global Health Intern, Dr. Jennifer Yu applies her veterinary background to the conservation of endangered wildlife species around the world.
-Currently, she provides research support and assists with the management of various wildlife health and conservation projects, proving to be a valuable addition to the Global Health team.
+As a Smithsonian research fellow, Dr. Jennifer Yu applies her veterinary background to infectious disease research and the conservation of endangered wildlife species around the world.
+Currently, she provides research support and assists with the management and implementation of various wildlife health and conservation projects, proving to be a valuable addition to the Global Health team.

 Decker Sparks, J. L., Massey Combs, K., and Yu, J.H.
 2019.
 Social work students' perspectives on